-Car Rental in Sydney
+Car rental in Sydney from $38*

-Where to rent a car in Sydney
+Where to hire a car in Sydney

-What to expect when renting a car from Sydney
+What to expect when driving in Sydney

 Cars in Australia drive on the left, just as they do in New Zealand.

 The generally accepted rule of slow, medium and fast lanes goes out of the window in the CBD, with drivers using each lane (and undertaking) as they see fit.

 You may see transit lanes (indicated by a T2 or T3 in a red circle) on some roads.
 This number indicates the number of people you must have in your car to use this lane.